 Democrats blamed the Republican House speaker, John Boehner, but it turned out it was the White House that spurned Boehner — who had stuck his neck out.
 Republican hardliners, after all, were unprepared to accept any deal that didn’t amount to Democratic surrender.

-Center-right Republicans and the majority of Democratic legislators could have come to an agreement.
+Center-right Republicans and the majority of Democrats could have come to an agreement.
 But Obama worried he was giving away too much and wasted an historic opportunity.

 Relations between the White House and the Republican Congress never recovered and America suffered another four years of government-by-crisis.